-Associate Professor Sheldon has research interests in HRM and industrial relations, and was the recipient of a Department of Education, Employment and Workplace Relations grant.
+Professor Sheldon has research interests in HRM and industrial relations, and was the recipient of a Department of Education, Employment and Workplace Relations grant.

 (Faculty Board, Standing Committee, Education Committees, Research Committee) With research interests in efficiency measurement, productivity and growth, Professor Schworm has published extensively and is an associate editor of the Journal of Productivity Analysis.

 With experience in communications and policy across government, the media and the not-for-profit sector, Janine has a key role in building the international and domestic profile of the UNSW Business School.

 Jane is an alumni relations and stakeholder engagement professional with extensive experience in higher education.
 As Director, Alumni Relations, she is responsible for engaging with the Business School’s 75,000 plus graduates in order to build reputation, add value to teaching and learning, research and research impact, support student recruitment and build a culture of giving.